RennamFaria/Game-key-tracker/README.md

-# FreeToPlay-games-tracker
+# Game-key-tracker
 ## Overview
-Website for consult games free to play by categories.
-A simple method to easly found your type of game free, for more easly search using images and brief description.
-All the games showed in the site is by the API from FreeToGame.
-Some new free games that are not yet in the API database may not be updated.
+Website for consult key and giveawayss from games available to claim.
+A simple method to easly found your type of game, for more easly search using images and brief description.
+The link for get your key will take you to the site for claim it.
+All the games showed in the site is by the API from Gamerpower.

 ## Features

 ## Technologies Used
-- HTMl
+- HTML
 - CSS
 - JavaScript
 - API